1944 Auckland Rugby League season: Semi finals

 Ponsonby fielded Gordon Littlejohn who had been a long time Manukau rugby player and represented Auckland in 1943.
 Brian Nordgren also debuted for them after switching codes.
 In 1945 he would score over 200 points for Ponsonby and was signed by Wigan, where he played for over a decade.
 Late in the match Mount Albert's Richard Shadbolt was sent off for fighting.
 It was the fourth time that he had been sent off in senior rugby league.
 He had been cautioned three times already and had "a final serious talking to" before the final incident.
 The league decided to "severely warn" him.

 Roope Rooster final

 Playing for Ponsonby were Darcy Bailey, a former Canterbury rugby representative and J.W.
 Priest, a former Taranaki rugby representative.
-For North Shore, A.L.
-Read, a former Poverty Bay rugby player also played.
+For North Shore, Arthur L. Read, a former Poverty Bay rugby player also played.
 North Shore led 10-3 at halftime before a big comeback by Ponsonby which won the second half 16 to 3 to claim their 6th Roope Rooster title 19 points to 13.